-While the machine is in operation, the feeding foot rises from the surface of the material after it has moved the work forward; then it moves towards the needle and descends again upon the fabric.
+While the machine is in operation, the feeding foot rises after it has moved the work forward; then it moves towards the needle and descends again upon the fabric.
 It is advisable that the lift of the foot should be only sufficient to clear the thickest part of the work in hand.
-To adjust the lift of the foot, first raise the 17 feeding foot by means of the lifting lever (3, Fig. 1); then loosen the wing screw (B, Fig. 4) at the back of the machine and move the screw towards you to increase the lift of the foot, or in the opposite direction to reduce it.
+To adjust the lift, raise the feeding foot by means of the lifter (3, Fig. 1), loosen the wing screw (B, Fig. 4) and move the screw towards you to increase the lift of the foot, or in the opposite direction to reduce it.
 When the desired height of lift is obtained, tighten the wing screw.

 Important.
-There is a tendency for fluff and dirt to gather behind the thread retaining spring, which is fitted to the needle bar near its bottom end, and this, if allowed to remain, may cause mis-stitching of the needle thread.
+There is a tendency for fluft and dirt to gather behind the Thread Retaining Spring, which is fitted to the Needle Bar near its bottom end, and this, if allowed to remain, may cause mis-stitching of the Needle Thread.
 To remove this dirt, pass a piece of tape or thread between the spring and the needle bar, working it backwards and forwards until the spring is cleaned.
 Care must be taken not to bend the spring away from the bar or permanent damage may be done to it.